ckoerber/numpwd/README.md

 To further speed up computations, intermediate results like Clebsch-Gordan coefficients and repeated integrals are cached.

-The notebook folder specifies more details and provides examples.
+The docs folder contains a tex file specifying the mathematical aspect and the notebook folder specifies more details and provides examples.

 ## Install
 Install via pip